 With access to free legal services being woefully inadequate, many people have no choice but to represent themselves in civil court.
 Fortunately, this is not nearly as difficult as you may think.
 Once you understand the basic process and learn a few legal terms, you will see that the legal system is primarily based on simple common sense.

-If you do decide to respond to your lawsuit, we highly recommend you purchase our Texas Civil Lawsuit Answer Guide which includes more detailed, instructions, form templates, and samples.
+If you do decide to respond to your lawsuit, we highly recommend you purchase our Texas Civil Lawsuit Guide, which includes more detailed instructions, form templates, and samples.
 It will allow you to file a professional response on par with anything drafted by an attorney.

 All of our Texas forms and guides are 20% off for a limited time and come with a 100% money-back guarantee.
 File your response today!

 1. Being Served with a Petition and Citation